ministerfrolo/VRising_Mods/DropTeleportBoundMod/README.md

 - Client-side mod.
 No need for server install.
 - Only tested using Thunderstore mod and R2ModMan local import.

 ### Configuration
 None necessary

+### How to use in-game
+- Left-Click: drop teleport bound items
+- Hold Right Mouse Button, then Press Left-Click: drop everything else (except weapons and armor)
+    - The button text will change when right mouse button is held down

 ### Contributors
 - MinisterFrolo: `Frolo` on Discord